What are retention ponds?

 - Do not water your lawn with water from the ponds

 - Do not eat the fish

 Can I use the retention ponds for winter recreation activities?

-No. During the winter, water from an early snowmelt or nearby water main breaks drain into the retention ponds.
+No. Retention ponds are not safe to use for winter recreation activities because ice conditions can change quickly and without warning, creating an extreme, hidden hazard.
+During the winter, water from early snowmelt or nearby water main breaks drains into the retention ponds.
 This winter runoff is often mixed with street salts that can cause the ice to melt and thin quickly.
-Runoff is released underneath the ice on the ponds, resulting in a thinning of the ice that is not evident from the surface.
-As a result, ice conditions on the ponds can change quickly and without warning, creating an extreme hidden hazard.
+The water enters the pond underneath the ice, resulting in a thinning of the ice that can't be seen from the surface.

 Can I use the retention ponds for boating?